atheedom/SpringMVCSampler/README.md

 # SpringMVCSampler
-A comprehensive Spring MVC application to serve as base for projects
+A comprehensive Spring MVC application to demonstrate the management of relationships between entities in a JPA environment.